This is based on opinion. Please don't list it on a work's trope example list.

 Doubles as a weird sort of Moment of Heartwarming for Sheogorath.
 He's the Prince of Madness, but enlists your help in making Pelagius (comparatively) sane - especially considering the implication that Pelagius finding the Wabbajack might well have been a factor in him going mad.

 It's even sadder, and also more horrifying, if you read the series of in-game books called The Wolf Queen, which is a biographical novel of the life of Pelagius's aunt Potema.
 The final volume of the book suggests that Potema, who was definitely known to be a powerful mage and necromancer, may have started Pelagius on the road to his insanity by presenting him with a cursed amulet when he was a child.

 The fact that the Sheogorath you meet in Skyrim is your character from Oblivion, having transformed into the familiar old man with a cane (and possibly lost their mind, personality, and appearance) due to the events of the Shivering Isles expansion.
-Of course, there are several hints that the Hero is more in control of his mantle than you might think; firstly, he jokes that you remind him of himself at a young age, and secondly, his reasons for being in Pelagius's mind are actually far more benevolent than you would have ever expected from Sheogorath's behavior in the previous game - he's there to fix it, and given how absolutely batshit insane Pelagius was, he may have been trying for a very long time.
+Of course, there are several hints that the Hero is more in control of their mantle than you might think; firstly, Sheogorath jokes that you remind him of himself at a young age, and secondly, his reasons for being in Pelagius's mind are actually far more benevolent than you would have ever expected from Sheogorath's behavior in the previous game - he's there to fix it, and given how absolutely batshit insane Pelagius was, he may have been trying for a very long time.
 In addition, Sheogorath was and remains one of the most popular characters in the series, so the fact that your old character has become an extremely powerful insane Daedric prince with impeccable fashion sense may be more of a CMoA for some fans.